 Whether run by our production team or in conjunction with another business or convention, our in-person games follow all laws and include required coverage.

 We place a priority on emotional safety, providing a framework for identifying and processing the emotional impact of immersive role play and confronting (or avoiding) potential triggers.
 We also provide guidance for managing bleed, or the transference of emotions from character to player and vice versa.
 We do this through workshopping before and after the game, as well as though a set of non-immersion-breaking tools.

-We strive to make a welcoming environment for all LARPers.
-We do our best to select fully accessible venues, design LARPs with inclusive language, and include input from the greater LARP community through transparent design practices to root out problematic language or concepts as we design.
+We strive to make a welcoming environment for all participants.
+We do our best to select fully accessible venues, design larps with inclusive language, and include input from the greater larp community through transparent design practices to root out problematic language or concepts as we design.

 Additionally, we frequently calculate tickets costs to subsidize a limited number of additional tickets to our games, making participation financially accessible for a larger group of players.